metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 Components
 ----------

-The **component** is the atomic model construct in OpenMETA, and they serve as the basis for the multi-domain nature of the tools.
-Components are relevant to virtually every aspect of OpenMETA.
+The **component** is the atomic model construct in OpenMETA, and it serves as the basis for the multi-domain nature of the tools.
+Components touch virtually every other concept in OpenMETA.

 What's Inside a Component Model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~